 5.1 PERFORMANCE MEASURE.
-Within the first 90 days of a Performance Period, the Committee shall establish the target amount of Base Cash Earnings per Share and the formula for determining the size of the Incentive Pool for such Performance Period, which target amount and formula shall be set forth in the minutes of the meetings of the Committee.
-The size of the Incentive Pool shall be determined by reference to growth in the Company's Pre-Tax Cash Net Income.
+Within the first 90 days of a Performance Period, the Committee shall establish the target amount of Base Cash Net Income per Share and the formula for determining the size of the Incentive Pool for such Performance Period, which target amount and formula shall be set forth in the minutes of the meetings of the Committee.
+The size of the Incentive Pool shall be determined by reference to growth in the Company's Pre-Tax EBITDA as Adjusted.